Tri-City Dance Centre Faculty

 Trainee Ballet, RAD Ballet, Open Classes and Pointe

 Born in BC, Krista trained both locally and nationally, in the Professional Programs of The Richmond Academy of Dance, National Ballet School of Canada, Royal Winnipeg Ballet School, Banff Centre for the Arts, and Montreal’s L’Ecole Superieure de Danse du Quebec.
-While living in Montreal, she worked with company members of Les Grands Ballet Canadiens, and studied daily with Alexandra Wells, former principal dancer of Boston Ballet.
+While living in Montreal, she worked with company members of Les Grands Ballet Canadiens, and studied daily with the esteemed Alexandra Wells, former principal dancer of Boston Ballet, and faculty member of The Juilliard School, New York.

 For over 20 years, Krista has taught at multiple schools in BC and Alberta.
-She holds her Teaching Certificate and Registered Teacher Status with the Royal Academy of Dance, and is also certified in Progressing Ballet Technique, a revolutionary conditioning program taught globally.
-Krista has been Head of Ballet at RNB Dance & Theatre Arts, in North Vancouver, for the past 12 years.
-She is also on Faculty at Lamondance, a pre-professional training company, and has been Resident Teacher with Ballet BC.
-Krista teaches company class with passion, and an eye for detail.
+She also works with pre-professional and professional dancers, teaching company class for both Ballet BC and Lamondance, where she continues as a Guest Collaborator.
+Krista holds her Teaching Certificate and Registered Teacher Status with the Royal Academy of Dance, and is also certified in Progressing Ballet Technique, a revolutionary conditioning program taught globally.

-Krista also continues to guest teach and choreograph at different schools throughout Western Canada, coaching dancers of all ages in open work (Vaganova and RAD influenced), RAD Exam Syllabus, classical repertoire, strength/stretch/PBT, and solo and group choreography.
+Krista continues to guest teach and choreograph at different schools throughout Western Canada, offering private and group coaching to dancers of all ages in open work (Vaganova and RAD influenced), RAD Exam Syllabus, classical repertoire, strength/stretch/PBT, and solo and group choreography.
 Her students are consistently recognized for strong exam results, awards and festival placings.
 They continue to be chosen as representatives to the BC Provincial Festival, are accepted to prestigious international training institutions, and have gone on to dance professionally.
 Krista has a genuine passion for ballet, and loves sharing this with the next generation of dancers!

 Kylah Powell is a Vancouver born resident who attended on scholarship and graduated with a BFA in dance (with a focus on Modern) from the University of Missouri-Kansas City.
 She studied dance under Leni Wylliams, Mary Pat Henry and Paula Webber, and also spent a summer in New York as a student at the Alvin Ailey Dance Centre.